317: No Such Thing As Panic Buying Frankincense

 And it's because they do it, because they have these massive meals every so often and they need to break them down.

-So is it sort of, it's like dual purpose because the vessel is first of all going to the stomach to help it out, but also the increased carbon content of the blood can then be used.
+it's like dual purpose because the vessel is, first of all, going to the stomach to help it out, but also the increased carbon content of the blood can then be used.
+They're very clever and amazing.

-Do you know stomach acid is the reason that when you do a number two it can sting?
+That's amazing.
+Do you know stomach acid is the reason that when you do a number two, it can sting?
+Is it?
+Because, yeah.

-But if you've got a particularly bad lump of turd then and it comes out and it really brightens because I just saw them you went so polite for number two
+But if you've got a particularly bad lump of turd then and it comes out and it really brushes because it's awesome you went so polite for number two

 and then you're like okay now what's another polite synonym for that I forgot all the words for all the other words